 If 700 million Muslims deny themselves sustenance during daylight hours for a month, and often shorten working days by several hours, surely this will hit productivity?

-Yet others have argued that if properly observed, a Muslim worker after fasting, can be more focused on important tasks and emerges as a better person, and a better employee.
+Yet others have argued that if properly observed, a Muslim worker after fasting can be more focused on important tasks and emerges as a better person and a better employee.

-Several attempts have been made to measure the role Ramadan plays in economic growth.
+Over the years, several attempts have been made to measure the role Ramadan plays in economic growth.
 The most comprehensive is a 2014 report by the US-based National Bureau of Economic Research, using data from Muslims fasting in 167 countries over 60 years.

 But it also reported that this was “accompanied by an increase in the levels of self-reported happiness and life satisfaction among Muslims”.

 Effects of the season

 The NBEC study also found — after comparing summer Ramadans with those that fell in winter — that the length of the fast was significant in measuring the loss of productivity.